 What goes on a breakfast sandwich?

-A breakfast sandwich is typically just that, a sandwich made of breakfast foods, such as eggs, bacon, sausage, cheese, etc. These are usually placed between two halves of an English muffin or biscuit or between two pancakes or slices of bread or toast.
+A breakfast sandwich is typically just that, a sandwich made of breakfast foods, such as eggs, bacon, cooked breakfast sausage, cheese, etc. These are usually placed between two halves of an English muffin or biscuit or between two pancakes or slices of bread or toast.

 You can really put whatever you like on it.
 Avocado, sliced tomato, sautéed vegetables are all good as well.

 The easiest way to make breakfast sandwiches is to make a bulk batch at one time and freeze them.
 Cook sausage patties in the oven, cool, and chill them.
 Assemble the breakfast sandwich with a slice of cheese and a sausage patty between two halves of an English muffin.
 Wrap with foil or deli paper, and then stash in the freezer.

 When you want to serve, you can reheat the breakfast sandwich in the oven or microwave and add a fresh cooked egg if you like.
 So easy and so good!

 One day a few years back, my husband asked if breakfast sausage patties ever went on sale.
 He had a hankering for Sausage Egg McMuffins, but didn’t want to pay the McPrice it would cost to feed our family at the Golden Arches.